 A DUI charge can have unforeseen ramifications.
 It's common knowledge that any Maryland DUI offense carries the possibility of time in jail as a criminal sanction.
 What is perhaps less commonly understood are the collateral consequences that will follow.
 The administrative suspension of one's drivers license for 6 months can be perhaps even more consequential.
 The inability to get to work, to school, or to needed medical appointments for you, or family members, can have effects that are more far reaching than even a stint in the local jail.
 Maryland's Ignition Interlock Program allows those arrested for DUI a chance to keep their privilege to drive.

-An "Ignition interlock system" is a device that “connects a motor vehicle ignition system to a breath analyzer that measures a driver’s blood alcohol level and “prevents a motor vehicle ignition from starting if a driver’s blood alcohol level exceeds the calibrated setting on the device.”
-Md.
-Transportation Code Ann. § 27-107.
+It’s a device that keeps you from driving your vehicle, unless certain conditions are met.
+Specifically: “[a]n ignition interlock device means a device that connects a motor vehicle’s ignition system to a breath analyzer that measures a driver’s alcohol concentration and prevents a motor vehicle ignition from starting the motor vehicle if a driver’s alcohol concentration exceeds the calibrated setting on the device.”

 Separately, a court has the authority as part of a DUI sentence, or as a term of probation, to require a person to participate in the ignition interlock program for up to three years.